abogo-nono/abogo-nono/README.md

-# Hi there! 👋 I'm Abogo Lincoln
+# Hi there! 👋 I'm ABOGO Lincoln

 I'm a software engineering student, full-stack developer, and designer passionate about creating innovative solutions.
 Currently, I'm diving deep into Next.js and Node.js.
 Welcome to my GitHub profile!
 Here's a little about me: